 Under activity 1.2.2 of the JP, UNESCAP will also develop national standards for building disaster resiliency and climate change dimensions into the existing natural resource management plans of local and city councils.
 UNESCAP will develop customized operational tools and techniques for land use planning, natural resource mapping and land and marine spatial planning in the context of Maldives.
 The key strategy that will be used involves; (1) integrating community feedback as through an inclusive consultative process incorporating the programs target vulnerable groups as part of hazard risk assessment, (2) creating and maintaining the institutional capacity to update modeling results, hazard, vulnerability, and risk maps and (3) ensuring that risk-based spatial planning inform disaster risk-reduction policies and informed land use plans are enforced to prevent development of high-density settlement in at risk areas.
 Under this activity, UNESCAP will also update the Maldives risk profile by capitalizing on the advances in high resolution geospatial and climate modeling and capture the risk granularities in local context of small islands/atolls.
 This activity is expected to help mitigate the challenges Maldives face in implementing risk based spatial planning, developing new legislation informed by risk and provide ‘actionable’ natural resources maps to operationalize and enforce legal frameworks for land use planning which integrates risk information.
-This activity will be carried out with technical support from Maldives Meterological Service and in collaboration with Maldives National Disaster Management AuthorityFurther, it will capitalize on the geospatial database data layers on coastal and marine ecosystems of Maldives (Ministry of Environment, Climate Change and Technology, supported by the ADB 2019), GIS based information systems, Ministry of Planning and National Development, Maldives etc. Additional support could also be made for MMS to undertake additional activity such as the generation of comprehensive atoll-specific hazard profiles based on past (experienced hazards), present and projected hazards, that can serve to examine exposure and sensitivity of development that will underpin Outcome.
+This activity will be carried out with technical support from Maldives Meterological Service and in collaboration with Maldives National Disaster Management Authority.
+Further, it will capitalize on the geospatial database data layers on coastal and marine ecosystems of Maldives (Ministry of Environment, Climate Change and Technology, supported by the ADB 2019), GIS based information systems, Ministry of Planning and National Development, Maldives etc. Additional support could also be made for MMS to undertake additional activity such as the generation of comprehensive atoll-specific hazard profiles based on past (experienced hazards), present and projected hazards, that can serve to examine exposure and sensitivity of development that will underpin Outcome.

 Under activity 1.2.3 of the JP, UNESCAP in partnership with RIMES will work with the MMS to enhance its institutional capacity for upgrading and scaling up the monsoon forums with better customized climate and weather risk reduction services at atoll and island levels.
 The MMS will be integrated closely with regional/global platforms of multi-donors trust funds such as ESCAP Tsunami, Disaster and Climate Preparedness and WMO’s Climate Risk Early Warning Systems (CREW).
 For example, ESCAP worked with the Viet Nam Meteorological and Hydrological Administration (VNMHA) to enhance its capacity to customize the weather and climate services products using CREW funding mechanism.
 The manual supported by e-learning platform was developed under the project “Operationalizing Impact-based Forecasting and Warning Services (IBFWS)” is not only upgrading but also sustaining the capacity of the VNMHA to provide impact-based forecasting and early warning services.